sgmurphy/wordpress-plugins/maintenance/readme.txt

 Please post the question on the <a href="http://wordpress.org/support/plugin/maintenance">support forum</a>.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/maintenance)

 == Changelog ==

 = v4.08 =
 - 2023/08/31
 - fixed reset password URL changed if Maintenance is off